LuiGGi629/zadania/README.md

 ## Flatten a Matrix

 5. Funtion that will take a matrix (a list of lists) and return a flattened version of the matrix.

+## Reverse Difference

+6. Function that accepts a list of numbers and returns a new copy of the list with the reverse of the list subtracted.